Christopher-Silver/TF-66/README.md

 # TF-66
 This repository outlines the data generators and other required helper files used to generate data from the TF-66 dataset that researchers can use to easily train models.

+The red lines in the spreadsheet indiciate the validation set for this work, which were carefully picked to have an 80:20 distribution between the number of videos but also the number of frames.

 In order to gain access to this dataset, please email the primary author of the dataset, Chris Silver at crsilver@lakeheadu.ca

 Note that this dataset can only be used for non-commercial purposes.